tsmp-falcon-platform/ci-bundle-utils/docs/5min_challenge_auditing.md

 - Kubernetes Cloud:
   - Adding a kubernetes cloud, pod template, and appropriate label to run the `ci-bundle-utils` container.
-  - Create a Freestyle job which can only run with that particular label.
+  - Create a freestyle job which can only run with that particular label.
     - Add the git repository
+    - Add credential bindings for the aforementioned credentials
     - Run the appropriate `audit.sh` command as before

 - Static Agent
   - Create a static agent with the appropriate label
   - Create a kubernetes pod/deployment and connect to the operations center
-  - Create the Freestyle job as mentioned above
+  - Create the freestyle job as mentioned above

 - On one of the controllers:
   - create a special **CJOC** pipeline job similar to one above:
-  - Add the `BUNDLEUTILS_JENKINS_URL=<operations-center-url>` environment variable
+  - Add the `BUNDLEUTILS_JENKINS_URL=<operations-center-url>` environment variable instead of using the controllers own `JENKINS_URL`

-- Run the job
+Once created, run the job.